 Hearthstone is a really engaging new game.
-While I have some concerns about the current beta systems (especially with regards to quests and rewards), I am pretty confident that this game will be a lot of fun when it goes live.
-However, as this will be the first card game that many current or past WOW player might play, I thought it would be helpful to pull together some basics that will be helpful for everyone, and then go into more specifics with regards to thinking about how to put together a good starter druid deck before you have access to a lot of the more rare cards.
+As this will be the first card game that many current or past WOW player might play, I thought it would be helpful to pull together some basics that will be helpful for everyone, and then go into more specifics with regards to thinking about how to put together a good starter druid deck before you have access to a lot of the more rare cards.

 New player resources for Hearthstone:

-- More generally, Hearthpwn is a fairly comprehensive resource.
+- Hearthpwn is a fairly comprehensive resource.
 This includes the Hearthstone Wiki that has pretty good definitions of various aspects of the game that may help with learning the basics.